Baked Chicken Wings

-This recipe for crispy baked wings is one of the oldest and most popular on my site, and for good reason.
+This recipe is one of the oldest and most popular on my site, and for good reason.
 A crackly skinned chicken wing is SO good!

-I have long been enamored with wings (as evidenced by the many variations on my site, like these Garlic Parmesan Wings, Korean Chicken Wings, and Honey Garlic Chicken Wings), and I’ll use any sports event that comes up on TV as an excuse to make them.
+I have long been enamored with wings (as evidenced by the many variations of chicken wing recipes on my site, like these Garlic Parmesan Wings, Korean Chicken Wings, and Honey Garlic Chicken Wings), and I’ll use any sports event that comes up on TV as an excuse to make them.

 Here’s an overview of the game plan.

-- Cut the wings into drumettes and wingettes, if needed.
-If you buy “party wings” at the store instead of whole wings, they are already prepped for you.
+- Cut the chicken wings into drumettes and wingettes, if needed.
+If you buy “party wings” at the store instead of whole, they are already prepped for you.
 I recommend this to save time and hassle.

-- Simmer the chicken wings in salted water for about 7 minutes, to render excess fat.
+- Simmer the chicken in salted water for about 7 minutes, to render excess fat.

-- Place the wings face down on a sheet pan and bake, flipping once while cooking.
+- Place them face down on a sheet pan and bake, flipping once while cooking.

-If you’re not familiar with parboiling, all that means is were going to partially cook the chicken wings in simmering water before baking in the oven.
+Parboiling is one of the secrets for superior crispy skin.
+All parboiling means is we’re going to partially cook the chicken in simmering water before baking in the oven.

 It’s kind of like when you have to render out the fat on a duck breast in order to get it crispy.
 Parboiling boils away some of the excess fat so we can get a thin layer that crisps more easily than a thick and flabby layer.

-After parboiling for 7 minutes, drain the wings in a colander:
+After parboiling for 7 minutes, drain the chicken in a colander or on a wire rack:

-Place the wings on paper towels and dry them very well, giving each one a squeeze.
+Lay the chicken pieces out on paper towels and dry very well, giving each one a squeeze.

-Bake the wings in a 450F oven for about 25 minutes, until you start to see golden brown bits on the bottom of the wings.
+Lay the wings in a single layer on a rimmed baking sheet, and bake in a 450F oven for about 25 minutes, until you start to see golden brown bits on the bottom of the wings.

 Look closely, and you can see golden bits peeking out from the sides here:

-Flip all the wings over, and you can see those caramelized parts:
+Flip all the pieces over, and you can see those caramelized parts starting to develop:

 This is what we want!
 But, we need to cook it more.
 Most of it is still isn’t crispy yet.

-Continue baking the wings for another 5-10 minutes, until much more of the skin has crisped:
+Continue baking for another 5-10 minutes, until much more of the skin has crisped:

 If you prefer something that isn’t spicy, you may like Garlic Parmesan Wings better.
-I also have sweet and spicy Korean Chicken Wings or Honey Garlic Chicken Wings.
+I also have sweet and spicy Korean Chicken Wings, Honey Garlic Chicken Wings, or you can toss in BBQ Sauce.
+Feel free to try out your personal favorite sauces, as this cut of chicken is like a blank canvas that works well with most flavors.

 What to Serve with This Recipe:

-Serve the wings with Blue Cheese Dip if you’re doing classic Buffalo Sauce, along with celery sticks and carrot sticks.
+Serve your delicious wings with a side of Blue Cheese Dip if you’re doing classic Buffalo Sauce, along with celery sticks and carrot sticks.
+This is one of the most popular and favorite dips on the blog.

-You can also do a side of Buffalo Garlic Knots and Buffalo Chicken Dip (or the Crockpot version, Crockpot Buffalo Chicken Dip) to round out a full spread of football snacks!
+You can also do a side of Buffalo Garlic Knots and Buffalo Chicken Dip (or the Crockpot version, Crockpot Buffalo Chicken Dip) to round out a full spread of tasty appetizers for football or game day snacks!

 - Dry the wings very thoroughly after parboiling.
 As stated in the recipe, let them air dry for a few minutes (you will literally see steam evaporating off the wings as they cool).
 Then dry them very well with towels, squeezing well.